Oskito00/TennisAI/README.md

 - `notebooks/`: Experimentation notebooks.

 ## Usage
-Steps to reproduce the work:
+Steps to run the project:
-1. Annotate images using `coco-annotator`.
+1. Run the functions in `process_data/` to preprocess the data in the format you want.
-2. Process annotations and save the data to a csv file like `tennis_data_features.csv` and `tennis_data_labels.csv`.
+2. This will create a `features.csv` and `labels.csv` file.
-3. Train the model with a chosen model like in `/linear_regression`.
+3. Choose a model (linear regression or SVM) and run the corresponding script in `linear_regression/` or `svm/`.
-4. The predictions can be visualised in `/visualize_predictions`.
+4. This will train your model and print the results.
-5. Iterate and improve choices of model and parameters.
+5. Visualise the results in `visualize_predictions/`.

 ## Work So Far
 Initial experiments have focused on using a simple linear regression model to predict racket positions.
 The model was trained on annotated images with normalized coordinates for the top and bottom of each tennis racket.